-Pongal, date, time and it’s significance
+Pongal 2020: Date, time and significance

 There are four types of Pongal:

 Bhogi Pongal (15th January 2019): The first day when the festival begins with a tribute to the Rain God Indra.
-In some places farmers worship the sun and earth with their equipments with sandalwood paste.
+In some places, farmers worship the sun and earth with their equipment with sandalwood paste.

-Thai Pongal (16th January 2019): On this day when people prepare the offering of rice with milk, and offered as a tribute to the Sun God.
+Thai Pongal (16th January 2019): On this day when people prepare the offering of rice with milk and offered as a tribute to the Sun God.
 This festival is also known as Surya Pongal as people worship the Sun God at the early sunrise.

-Mattu Pongal (17th January 2019): On the third day of this festival cows are worshiped in southern India, the cows are decorated with garlands and vermillion.
+Mattu Pongal (17th January 2019): On the third day of this festival cows are worshipped in southern India, the cows are decorated with garlands and vermillion.
 Some places feeding of birds (especially crows) is considered to be auspicious on Pongal.

 Kaanum Pongal (18th January 2019): On the final day of the festival, families gather together to eat traditionally cooked food and also perform traditional dances.